 Becoming a professional pilot

-The civilian track to becoming a professional pilot has one very strict barrier to entry – a bank account with a hefty discretionary balance, or the ability to borrow vast sums of money.
-Training cost can be quantified on a per-hour basis.
+Honestly, being a pilot, while it might sound really impressive, is not an easy task.
+Flying a plane in the sky is unlike driving a car on a road with parking signs.
+Being a pilot needs a lot of dedication and hard work.
+Moreover, the civilian track to becoming a professional pilot has one very strict barrier to entry – a bank account with a hefty discretionary balance, or the ability to borrow vast sums of money.
+Training costs can be quantified on a per-hour basis.

 As a result, the more training one needs, the higher the cost.
 This is true for the individual as well as the employer.
 Of course, the cost per hour can vary widely as a function of who is providing the training.
 A 4-year private aviation university doesn’t cost the same as a local flight school, but the same theory applies – more flight hours equate to more dollars invested.

 To receive the Airline Transport Pilot (ATP) certificate, a pilot must log 1500 hours of experience (unless exempt, which is applicable to some).
 The reason the ATP is so coveted is that it’s a requirement for employment for some pilot career paths.
 The ATP 1500-hour rule is ironic for 2 reasons.
 First, the name is a misnomer.